sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

 echo $TOKEN

 # Allow users using the "restricted" SCC in selenium grid namespace
+# For OpenShift v4.11+ cluster only, and please ensure the logged in user can access the security context constraint (SCC).
 oc create rolebinding local:scc:restricted -n selenium-demo --clusterrole=system:openshift:scc:restricted  --group=system:serviceaccounts:selenium-demo
 ```